-- Quick staging areas: If you want to set up a test site, redesign your site, or do anything that shouldn’t be immediately live, Media Temple makes it easy to set up a WordPress staging area in one click.
+- Quick staging areas: If you want to set up a test site, redesign your site, or do anything that shouldn’t be immediately live, SiteGround makes it easy to set up a WordPress staging area in one click.

 - Automated backups: Your site is automatically backed up daily.
 If something goes wrong at any time, you can immediately restore your site using the backup.
 Again—one click.

 - Easy SSL certification: SSL certification is a necessity if you plan to sell directly from your site, so that visitors’ private information is protected and transmitted securely.
 (When you’re visiting a site, look to see whether the URL begins with http:// or https://.
 That s in https:// indicates you’re on a secure site.)
-I was able to buy and add an SSL certificate to my site within 24 hours.
-I wasn’t required to do anything technical; MediaTemple automatically installed it.
+SiteGround can apply an SSL certificate to your site with a click.

 2. Get a customizable WordPress theme.

 Once you get serious about customization of your site, you’ll likely end up buying a premium theme.
 I like and use the premium version of GeneratePress.
 But any of the popular themes listed here should work fine.
 Often it’s best to start with the free version and level up with the need arises.

 3. Integrate e-commerce functionality (payment forms and processors).